moodle-an-hochschulen/moodle-tool_opcache/UPGRADE.md

 ----------------

 * This plugin relies on the thiry-party Opcache-GUI tool which is located within the plugin directory.
 This tool is under active development and has to be updated within the plugin every now and then.
+* Basically, you will just need to take the index.php file from the Opcache-GUI repo on https://github.com/amnuts/opcache-gui and replace the /lib/opcache-gui/index.php.inc file with this new version.
+* However, as we want to use a CDN-less version of Opcache-GUI, you will have to rebuild the software according to https://github.com/amnuts/opcache-gui#the-javascript.

 Automated tests